-Portsmouth is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Portsmouth is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Portsmouth is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Portsmouth who work in sales jobs (12.30%), management occupations (11.40%), and office and administrative support (10.34%).

 Also of interest is that Portsmouth has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Portsmouth is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Portsmouth really has some of the features that families look for when choosing a good community to raise children.
 Is Portsmouth perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 One of the nice things about Portsmouth is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.